 You can eat seaweeds in many different ways.
 Carragheen can be dried or used fresh and simmered in flavoured milks to make blanc-mange desserts.
 Laver or nori (Porphyra sp.) can be dried out for making sushi, used fresh wrapped around foods such as fish or cooked with water for many hours until it disintegrates and is either spread on bread or mixed with oatmeal and cooked in bacon fat.
 Sea lettuce is tasty fresh, dried and crumbled over food such as popcorn or wrapped around fish and fried.
 Gutweed can be dried or fried – make sure you have rinsed all the sand out of it.
 Kelps such as sugar kelp and oarweed make good crisps by either drying in the oven or deep frying but they do tend to spit!

 How do I harvest them?

 Seaweeds anchor themselves to rocks with root-like structures so harvest with scissors, making a clean cut so the seaweed can re-generate.
 Only harvest from clean sources and only perfect looking specimens.
 Only take what you need and take sporadically so you leave plenty behind for wildlife – remember it acts as a habitat for many creatures.
 Rinse what you have collected with sea water in situ as you will find small creatures still in the seaweed that you didn’t realise were there.
-Rinse with cold fresh water before cooking or eating.
+Rinse with cold fresh water before cooking or eating – it is worth noting that fresh water will start the algae’s cell walls to slowly break down so only do this when you are ready to use.
 Many can be dried so if you have taken more than you needed then you can often store it for later use.